 Here's the thing, folks.

-We're talking about fifth.
+We're talking about fifth grade.

 How old are you in the fifth grade?

-So we're we're so ten or eleven ten or eleven years old.
+So we're to 10 or 11 years old.

-That's well, it's happening, snurredly.
+That's, well, it's happening, Snurdley.

 I don't know what to tell you.

-Um remember now this is a positive change.
+Remember now, this is a positive change.

 It's a conservative move.

-Quickly, we return to the phones on the rush limbaugh program.
+Quickly, we return to the phones on the Rush Limbaugh program.

-To Oak Park, Illinois.
+Oak Park, Illinois.

 This is Gene.